UBC-MDS/SharpEdge/CONDUCT.md

 #### Procedure for Reporting and Dealing with Unacceptable Behavior
 If you witness or experience behavior that violates this Code of Conduct, please report it as follows:
 1. Contact any member of the project team directly through the project's communication platform.
-2. Alternatively, report the incident to our [contact](mailto:yuci21st@student.ubc.ca).
+2. Alternatively, report the incident to by [email](mailto:yuci21st@student.ubc.ca).
 All reports will be managed with utmost discretion and confidentiality.

 When reporting an incident, please provide the following details:
 * Your name and contact information (optional, but providing them is encouraged).